 Our ITE curriculum is compliant with the ITT Core Curriculum Framework (DfE, 2019)

-Secondary trainees’ teaching should be formatively assessed in relation to our ITE Curriculum Themes:
+BCU Secondary Associate Teachers’ teaching should be formatively assessed in relation to our ITE Curriculum Themes.

-- How trainees use critical enquiry and research informed practice to develop their understanding of effective teaching and learning.
+- Associate Teachers use critical enquiry and research-informed practice to develop their understanding of effective teaching and learning.

-- How classroom practice establishes effective behaviour management through the use of high expectations and awareness of pupil wellbeing.
+- Associate Teacher’s classroom practice establishes effective behaviour management through the use of high expectations and awareness of pupil wellbeing.

-- How trainees plan and assess learning to ensure that all pupils make progress.
+- Associate Teachers use knowledge about how pupils learn to plan and assess learning to ensure that all pupils make progress.

-- How trainees implement effective adaptive teaching approaches to support all learners, including SEND and EAL learners.
+- Associate Teachers implement effective adaptive teaching approaches to support all learners, including SEND (Special Educational Needs and Disabilities) and EAL (English as Additional Language) learners.

-- How trainees have developed professional behaviours and contribute effectively to the wider life of the school.
+- Associate Teachers demonstrate professional behaviours and contribute effectively to the wider life of the school.

 The Teachers’ Standards provide an end-point assessment for qualified teacher status (QTS).
-All aspects of the Teachers' Standards are embedded in our ITE Curriculum, but are not overtly assessed until the end of the PGCE year when the trainees are considered for QTS.
+All aspects of the Teachers' Standards are embedded in our ITE Curriculum but are not overtly assessed until the end of the PGCE year when the Associate teachers are considered for QTS.